-A real artistic breakthrough of Marcel Duchamp and at the same time the culmination of his career as a painter was highly controversial painting "Nude descending a staircase" (1912).
-It turned out that the picture may be too avant-garde for even the Cubists.
-Duchamp was going for the first time to present the cubist painting at the Salon of Independent in 1912.
-However, the organizers of the Salon asked the older brothers of the artist to convince him, either rename the picture, or just remove it from the exhibition.
-Learning of this, Duchamp did "Nude" from the wall and took a taxi home.
-Since then, he will ask the public two main issues (including through its contractors): what is acceptable in art and who has the right to decide this?
-Then, according to him, he decided not to join any of the art movements.
+Marcel Duchamp’s real artistic breakthrough and at the same time the culmination of his career as a painter was the very controversial canvas Nude Going Down the Stairs (1912).
+It turned out that the picture may be too avant-garde, even for Cubists.
+Duchamp was going to present the canvas for the first time at the Cubist Salon of the Independent in 1912.
+However, the organizers of the Salon asked the artist’s older brothers to convince him either to rename the painting or to completely remove it from the exhibition.
+Upon learning of this, Duchamp removed the "Nude" from the wall and took it home by taxi.
+From this point on, he will ask two main questions to society (including through his works): what is considered acceptable in art and who has the right to decide this?
+At the same time, he said, he decided no longer to join any of the artistic movements.

-With the beginning of the First world war, a Typical was getting the uncomfortable feeling in Paris, and he drew his eyes across the ocean.
-Several of his works at that time had already been purchased by collectors from the USA, and in 1915 when the artist arrived in new York, he was surprised to find that quite famous in the States.
-But the real success came on him in 1917, when the world saw its first ready-made.
-Ceramic urinal, inverted unusual angle, called "Fountain” and signed with the pseudonym R.Mutt, was the subject of many disputes, harsh criticism and speculation.
-However, a Typical managed to prove that absolutely any object can be inscribed in the history of art, it is not necessary to meet any special canons to display the vision of the artist and affect the viewer.
-Now the "Fountain" considered one of the most influential works of art in the world.
+Since the beginning of World War I, Duchamp was becoming more and more uncomfortable in Paris, and he turned his gaze across the ocean.
+Several of his works at that time were already bought by collectors from the United States, and when in 1915 the artist came to New York, he was surprised to find himself very famous in the States.
+But real success fell on him in 1917, when the world saw his first ready-made.
+A ceramic urinal, turned upside down at an unusual angle, called the “Fountain” and signed by the pseudonym R.Mutt, has been the subject of much controversy, severe criticism and conjecture.
+However, Duchamp was able to prove that absolutely any object can be inscribed in the history of art, that he does not necessarily have to respond to any special canons in order to reflect the artist’s vision and influence the viewer.
+Now "Fountain" is considered one of the most influential works of art in the world.

-Marcel Duchamp never wanted to be known to the public and art critics.
-He could afford for several years to disappear altogether from the art scene and devote all free time to play chess.
-And sometimes he would for many years to carefully work on one piece.
-A monumental work with the intricate name "the Bride stripped their bachelors, one in two persons (the Large glass)” Duchamp created from 1915 to 1923.
-Among other things, it included a three-dimensional reproductions of early paintings of the artist "The bride"(1912) and "Mill for chocolate"(1914), recorded between two huge pieces of glass.
-After the first exhibition during shipping one of the glasses was cracked, but Duchamp did not replace it, making the cracked part of the artwork.
+Marcel Duchamp never particularly sought to remain on the heels of the public and art critics.
+He could easily afford to disappear altogether from the art scene for several years and devote all his free time to playing chess.
+And sometimes he could for many years meticulously work on a single piece.
+The monumental work with the intricate title “Bride, stripped of her bachelors, one in two faces (Large glass)” Duchamp created from 1915 to 1923.
+Among other things, it included three-dimensional reproductions of the artist’s early paintings.
+"Bride"(1912) and "Mill for chocolate"(1914), fixed between two huge pieces of glass.
+After the first exhibition during transportation, one of the glass cracked, but Duchamp did not replace it, making these cracks part of a work of art.